Bedford’s Historic Destination

 Tea Room

 Our Tea Room is operated by volunteers and all proceeds go to supporting the Museum.
+We welcome anyone willing to help with baking oatcakes, or serving, or both!

 Our Latest Announcements